Paul Brecher began training in the martial arts at the age of ten in 1977 and has been teaching Chinese Internal Martial Arts in London since 1988.

 Paul with Tan Choo Seng in Singapore in 1988

-His training began with many hard/external styles and then he met his first internal martial arts teacher in Singapore, Tan Choo Seng, who was taught by not only Chen Xiaowang and Yang Chen So but also Venerable Abbott Shi Gaocan (Sek Koh Sum) 1886-1960, a legend in south east asia.
-From Tan Choo Seng, Paul learnt The Old Chen Style of Tai Chi Chuan with a heavy emphasis on the martial applications, pushing hands, sticking hands and many internal principles of movement and combat such as the Chen families famouse silk reeling spiralling power and fa jin explosive strikes.
-From him Paul also learnt the New Yang Style Long Form as well as Five Element Chi Kung.
+Paul began his training with many hard/external styles and then he met his first internal martial arts teacher in Singapore, Tan Choo Seng, who was taught by not only Chen Xiaowang and Yang Chen So but also Venerable Abbott Shi Gaocan (Sek Koh Sum) 1886-1960, a legend in south east asia.
+From Tan Choo Seng, Paul learnt The Old Chen Style of Tai Chi Chuan with a heavy emphasis on the martial applications, pushing hands, sticking hands and many internal principles of movement and combat such as the Chen families famous silk reeling spiraling power and fa jin explosive strikes.
+From him Paul also learnt the Yang Style Long Form as well as Five Element Chi Kung.
 From Tan Choo Seng, Paul was also fortunate to have been taught the 13 Postures of the Chen Style and The 13 Postures of The Yang Style, these are the foundation movements of Tai Chi.
+Traditionally it is said that it is the combination of the Five Elements with the Eight Trigrams that give us the 13 postures.

 Paul with Chen Fei in Sydney Australia in 1988

-Pauls next teacher was Chen Fei in Sydney Austrailia, who was taught by Chiang Yu Kuen and Tung Ying Chieh, from Chen Fei, Paul learnt another version of the New Yang Style Long Form, Single and Double Pushing Hands, Da Lu and The New Yang Style Two Person Large San Sau.
-Chen Fei also taught him separate silk reeling excersices and Yang Style Chi Kung.
+Paul’s next teacher was Chen Fei in Sydney Australia, who was taught by Chiang Yu Kuen and Tung Ying Chieh, from Chen Fei, Paul learnt another version of the Yang Style Long Form, Single and Double Pushing Hands, Da Lu and The Yang Style Two Person Large San Sau Fighting Form.
+Chen Fei also taught him separate silk reeling exercises and Yang Style Chi Kung.

 Paul with Erle Montaigue in Byron Bay Australia in 1988